WMI's Kenya Loan Program Operations

 Meru County and Laikipia County

 Partnering with women's groups that work with the community outreach team at Lewa Wildlife Conservancy, WMI is helping expand the pioneering concept of community conservation that was so successfully introduced by Lewa to the villages surrounding the Conservancy.
 Starting in Ntumburi and Ngarendare villages in 2011, WMI's experienced Buyobo team travelled from Uganda to train the first borrowers here.
-Joining forces with Lewa three years later, we now regularly serve over 1,000 businesswomen in this region.
+Joining forces with Lewa three years later, we now regularly serve over 2,000 businesswomen in this region.

-This is a very rural region with limited resources and infra-structure.
+This is a very rural region with limited resources and infrastructure.
 Poverty in this area is exacerbated by a lack of sufficient water and an increasingly dry climate.
 This makes farming difficult and greatly affects the health of villagers.
 Along with malnourishment, diseases such as malaria, typhoid, and HIV/AIDS are common.

-Many of the people in this central area are Maasai and Samburu, with a traditionally semi-nomadic lifestyle, revolving around cattle-raising as a source of wealth and food.
-The Meru people also live here are more traditionally engaged in farming.
+Many of the people in this central area are mainly Maasai and Samburu, with a traditionally semi-nomadic lifestyle, revolving around cattle-raising as a source of wealth and food.
+The Meru people who also live here are more traditionally engaged in farming.
 The dominant social structure is patriarchal, with men making the major decisions.
 Men are born to be warriors and women take on most of the household responsibilities.
 With the WMI loan program we see these roles changing gradually.
 Women are becoming more independent and husbands are assisting their wives with their businesses as well as with household chores.

 "Sometimes they call us women the same word that they use for donkey.
 We are seen as work animals.
 A woman's life can be so miserable.
 You are expected only to have children and keep the animals.
 Your husband hardly allows you to leave the compound.
 You know life to only be hard work and no reward.
 I saw my mother live like a slave and my older sisters and I knew I would never allow myself to be put in that position." - Pamela Kilua (WMI loan hub founding coordinator)